Is Estate Planning the Elephant in the Room for Canadian Families?

 - 79% have not consulted a financial advisor about the tax implications of wealth left behind

-The importance of wills and estate planning cannot be understated and there are several essential reasons why Canadians need to get over their awkwardness and discuss estate planning with their families and with a professional Estate Planner.
+The importance of wills and estate planning cannot be understated and there are several essential reasons why Canadians need to get over their awkwardness talking about estate planning with their families and with a professional Estate Planner.

 For instance, do you know how to: